joseantonio2001/secure_framework/README.md

 Then execute:
 `bundle install`

-Run the installation generator to set up Devise with secure defaults:
+Run the installation generator to set up Devise (with secure defaults) and Pundit:
 `rails generate secure_framework:install`

 Apply the database migrations: